Moorditj yorgas, moorditj boodja – strong women, strong country

 We invite you to consider supporting moorditj women by making a donation to the scholarship program.

-We are grateful to our generous supporters who are helping to uplift and empower moorditj women, and will soon be acknowledged on our honour roll.
+We are grateful to all of our generous supporters and donors who are helping to uplift and empower moorditj women.

 Jill* | 2020 Moorditj Yorga Scholarship recipient